awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_skip_repl_error.md

 This error message appears because replication has stopped and could not be restarted\.

 If you need to skip a large number of errors, the replication lag can increase beyond the default retention period for binary log \(binlog\) files\.
-In this case, you might encounter a fatal error due to binlog files being purged before they have been replayed on the Read Replica\.
+In this case, you might encounter a fatal error due to binlog files being purged before they have been replayed on the read replica\.
 This purge causes replication to stop, and you can no longer call the `mysql.rds_skip_repl_error` command to skip replication errors\.

 You can mitigate this issue by increasing the number of hours that binlog files are retained on your replication master\.
 After you have increased the binlog retention time, you can restart replication and call the `mysql.rds_skip_repl_error` command as needed\.